girdeux31/easyPhysi/README.md

 Ee = magnitude((Ee_x, Ee_y))  # always positive value
 ```

-**Result**

 ```
 assert compare_floats(0.0, Ee_x)
 assert compare_floats(-12.72, Ee_y)
 assert compare_floats(12.72, Ee)
 ```

-#### <a name="sec:example-ef2"></a>EF-2
+#### <a name="sec:example-ef2"></a>Example EF-2

 URL: https://gitlab.com/fiquipedia/drive.fiquipedia/-/raw/main/content/home/recursos/recursospau/ficherospaufisicaporbloques/F4.1-PAU-CampoEl%C3%A9ctrico.pdf

 Problem: A3.b 2021 junio coincidentes

-**Statement**

-At the vertices of a square with a side of 2 m and centered at the origin of coordinates, four electric charges are placed as shown in the figure.
+Statement: At the vertices of a square with a side of 2 m and centered at the origin of coordinates, four electric charges are placed as shown in the figure.

 b) If an electron is launched from the center of the square with a velocity v = 3E4 j m/s, calculate the speed at which the electron will leave the square through the midpoint of the top side.

-**Code**

 ```
 point_0 = (0, 0)